ryantaylor-cu/remote-access/_episodes/07-permissions.md

 >  1. The user `alice`, who is not in the `researchers` group?
 >
 >> ## Solution
->> 1. Jane can see the program with ls and change the mysim, but she cannot run it.
+>> 1. Jane can see the program with ls and change the mysim file, but she cannot run it.
 >> 1. Bob cannot use `ls` to see that the program exists, but he can run the program `somestuff/mysim`.
 >> 1. Alice can see the program exists by using `ls`, but she cannot run the program.
 > {: .solution }